thenp26/SoulSync/README.md

 An AI-powered web application that detects your facial emotion in real-time and recommends a music playlist to match your mood.

+*(In one line: it's like having a DJ who is also your therapist... and also maybe your crush?)*

 ---

 ## ✨ Features